tildearrow/furnace/papers/format.md

 # patchbay

-Furnace dev135 adds a "patchbay" which allows for arbitrary connection of chip outputs to system outputs. it eventually will allow connecting outputs to effects and so on.
+Furnace dev135 adds a "patchbay" which allows for arbitrary connection of chip outputs to system outputs. it also allows connecting outputs to effects and so on.

 a connection is represented as an unsigned int in the following format: